Motion-Laws for Segments

 20.Flexible Polynomial

-You must design these different Throw motion-laws with two Flexible Polynomial segments.
-They have different continuity, and shape as they rise and return from the maximum displacement.
+You must design Throw motion-laws with two Flexible Polynomial segments.
+These are examples:

 a.Throw: Quick-Return 1 - Finite Jerk @ Start / End